jpbaterabsb/spring-jpa/README.md

 # Spring-JPA - Digital Innovation One

-The goal of this project is to remember JDBC implementation
+The goal of this project is to understand JPA in real project.
 ## Getting Started

 1. Clone this project